influxdata/docs-v2/content/influxdb/cloud/reference/sample-data.md

 weight: 7
 ---

-Use **demo data** and **sample data** to familiarize yourself with time series data and InfluxDB Cloud.
+Use **sample data** to familiarize yourself with time series data and InfluxDB Cloud.
-InfluxDB Cloud lets you access **Demo data buckets** and **Sample datasets** that contain time series data without having to write data to InfluxDB.
-Sample datasets are also available for download and can be written to InfluxDB or loaded at query time.
+**Sample datasets** in InfluxDB Cloud let you access time series data without having to write data to InfluxDB.
+Sample datasets are available for download and can be written to InfluxDB or loaded at query time.

 The sample data below contains both static and live datasets.
 A static sample dataset is not updated regularly and has fixed timestamps.
 A "live" sample dataset is updated regularly.